brimdata/zed/zng/docs/spec.md

 {"a": "hello", "b": "world"}
 "this is a semicolon: ;"
 ```
-Note that the tag integers occupy their own numeric space indepedent of
+Note that the tag integers occupy their own numeric space independent of
 any underlying ZNG type IDs.

 The semicolon terminator is important.
 Consider this TZNG depicting